Yoga (Self-Hypnosis) to Quit Smoking

 How to quit smoking with the help of Yoga?

-A recent study has shown that smokers are more extraverts, tense, anxious, depressive, and impulsive than non-smokers or ex-smokers.
+A recent study has shown that smokers are more extroverted, tense, anxious, depressive, and impulsive than non-smokers or ex-smokers.
 In Yoga Nidra, the consciousness directs the unconscious to relax.
-Yoga Nidra is a ‘sleep’ where all the burdens, stress, strain, anxiety are thrown off to attain a more blissful state of awareness, a relaxation much more intense than ordinary sleep.
+Yoga Nidra is a ‘sleep’ where all the burdens, stress, strain, and anxiety are thrown off to attain a more blissful state of awareness, a relaxation much more intense than ordinary sleep.

 What is yoga Nidra (yogi sleep)?